davidvc/code-mcp/CONTRIBUTING.md

 1. **Code Documentation**

-   - Add JavaDoc to all public classes and methods
+   - Add useful class-level and method-level comments where it helps to explain intent
    - Include example usage where appropriate
    - Document complex algorithms and decisions

 2. **Project Documentation**
    - Update README.md for user-facing changes
    - Update CONTRIBUTING.md for development changes
-   - Keep technical design docs current
+   - Keep our high-level technical design document current
+   - If you are using an AI to help you code, refer to this document and .clinerules for general context

 ## Getting Help

 - Create an issue for bugs or feature requests
-- Ask questions in pull requests
 - Refer to the technical design document for architecture details

 ## License